orrymr/blog_r/content/post/post/zulu-stuff/2020-07-30-zulu-article-ucele-uthi-bazoboshwa-abasebenzi-bakahulumeni-abazobanjwa-benza-inkohlakalo.md

 ## English

 1. Workers of the government who will be caught doing something immoral will be imprisoned
+2. Nkk Diko was given a tender with her husband of R125 million
+3. These reports were spread in the news
+4. Workers of the government found doing immoral activities will be impisoned

 ## Zulu

-2. Abasebenzi bahulumeni abazobanjwa benza inkohlakalo bazoboshwa.
+1. Abasebenzi bahulumeni abazobanjwa benza inkohlakalo bazoboshwa.
+2. Nkk Diko ubenikwe nomyeni wakhe ithenda kaR125 Million
+3. Le mibiko isabalale kwizindaba
+4. Abasebenzi bakahulumeni abatholakala benza inkohlakalo bazoboshwa

 # Questions and Answers